 Installment agreements are one of the most accessible relief options under the IRS Fresh Start Program.
 These agreements allow taxpayers to make manageable monthly payments to the IRS until their tax debt is fully paid off.
 There are various types of installment agreements, including streamlined and partial payment plans, each tailored to different financial situations.

-Streamlined installment agreements are available for taxpayers owing $50,000 or less and require no detailed financial disclosures.
-Partial pay installment plans, on the other hand, are reassessed every two years and are based on the taxpayer’s current financial ability, including a direct debit installment agreement option.
+Streamlined installment agreements are available for taxpayers owing $50,000 or less, and simpler cases may require no detailed financial disclosure, while larger balances can require more documentation.
+Partial pay installment plans, on the other hand, are reassessed every two years and are based on the taxpayer’s current ability to pay, including income, expenses, liabilities, and asset equity, with a direct debit installment agreement option.

 Offer in Compromise (OIC)

-An Offer in Compromise (OIC) is another valuable option for taxpayers seeking to settle their tax debts for less than the full amount owed.
-Applying for an OIC requires completing IRS Form 656 and providing detailed financial information.
+An Offer in Compromise (OIC) is another valuable option for taxpayers seeking to settle their full tax debt for less than the amount owed in qualifying cases.
+Applying for an OIC requires completing IRS Form 656 and providing the financial disclosure the IRS uses to review requests.
+Applications can take months for the IRS to review.
 Given the complexity, a tax professional can greatly enhance the chances of acceptance.

 Participating in the IRS Fresh Start Program through an OIC can lead to substantial savings by reducing the overall tax liabilities.
+Under certain conditions, taxpayers may reduce their debt by 90% or more.
 Tax professionals can also assist in preparing necessary submissions and ensuring that all requirements are met, making the process smoother and more efficient.

 Currently Non-Collectible Status

-Currently, Non-Collectible Status is a relief option where the IRS suspends collection efforts due to the taxpayer’s financial hardship.
-To apply, taxpayers must submit a Collection Information Statement, either Form 433-A for individuals or Form 433-F for businesses.
+Currently, Non-Collectible Status is a relief option where the IRS may place an account in currently not collectible status when collection would prevent the taxpayer from paying basic living expenses.
+To apply, taxpayers must submit a Collection Information Statement, either Form 433-A for individuals or Form 433-F for businesses, and the IRS reviews living expenses and other financial details as part of that process.

 Penalty Abatement and Hardship Status